 The PSRT leverages private sector expertise and resources to mitigate health and development risks and vulnerabilities.
 We work with countries and multilateral agencies to strengthen the health infrastructure needed to save lives and ensure business continuity.

-The PSRT is co-chaired by Alan Tennenberg, Chief Medical Officer Global Public Health, Johnson & Johnson, and Ashling Mulvaney, Global Head Sustainability Strategy & Healthy Heart Africa at AstraZeneca.
-Alan and Ashling explain why global health security is everyone’s business in an editorial for Devex.
-Read more here.
+The PSRT is co-chaired by Alan Tennenberg, Chief Medical Officer Global Public Health, Johnson & Johnson, and Ashling Mulvaney, Vice President, Access to Healthcare and Healthy Heart Africa at AstraZeneca.

 What is the PSRT’s unique value?